-This process would help minimize the cost of acquisition and improve the chance of making profit.
+This process would help minimize the cost of acquisition and improve the chance of making a profit.
 Investing at every price point eventually helps you average out your cost of acquisition.

 So, even if the market corrected significantly, your SIP in the down market will help you and by constraining losses you would have made had you invested in one go.

 However, the pressing question here is what a certain period is?

 Is it one year?
 Or three years?
 Or seven years?